HTTPArchive/almanac.httparchive.org/src/content/en/2020/capabilities.md

 {{ figure_markup(
   image="quic_transport.png",
-  caption='Percentage of page loads in Chrome using QuicTransport.
-(Source: <a href="https://chromestatus.com/metrics/feature/timeline/popularity/3184">Chrome Platform Status metrics</a>)', description="TODO", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTxqot9ALgxcgOVJntkzIKnkpo3idIPy-tL0t_nzC5BwFuq0ThgK5OXOYVVOpama4vB2EyggX813d33/pubchart?oid=1571330893&format=interactive",
+  alt="Percentage of page loads in Chrome using QuicTransport", caption='Percentage of page loads in Chrome using QuicTransport.
+(Source: <a href="https://chromestatus.com/metrics/feature/timeline/popularity/3184">Chrome Platform Status metrics</a>)', description="Chart of QuicTransport usage, based on the percentage of page loads in Chrome using this feature.
+It shows a peak in October 2020, where the API was used during approximately 0.00089 percent pf page loads.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTxqot9ALgxcgOVJntkzIKnkpo3idIPy-tL0t_nzC5BwFuq0ThgK5OXOYVVOpama4vB2EyggX813d33/pubchart?oid=1571330893&format=interactive", sheets_gid="708893754"
-  sheets_gid="708893754"
   )
 }}

 The use of the interface is currently still so low that it's hardly measurable.
-In October 2020, it has increased strongly.
+In October 2020, it has increased strongly and is now used during 0.00089 percent of page loads in Chrome.

 ## Conclusion